-Full TitleZ-11102 - Impact of Breast Conservation Surgery on Surgical Outcomes and Cosmesis in Patients with Multiple Ipsilateral Breast Cancers (MIBC) Back to top
+Full TitleZ-11102 - Impact of Breast Conservation Surgery on Surgical Outcomes and Cosmesis in Patients with Multiple Ipsilateral Breast Cancers (MIBC)

 Breast-conserving surgery with lumpectomy (removal of a breast tumor, but not the whole breast) followed by radiation therapy has been shown to be as effective as mastectomy (removal of the entire breast) for women with a single tumor in one breast.
 Mastectomy has been the traditional surgery for women with more than one tumor in the same breast.